1874 Transit of Venus Expedition to Campbell Island: Other expeditions

 The Campbell Island expedition was one of six French expeditions sent to observe the 1874 transit.
-The other two sites in the southern hemisphere were Saint Paul Island in the Indian Ocean and Nouméa in New Caledonia, while in the northern hemisphere French astronomers visited Nagasaki in Japan, Peking in China, and Saigon in Vietnam.
+The other two sites in the southern hemisphere were Île Saint-Paul in the Indian Ocean and Nouméa in New Caledonia, while in the northern hemisphere French astronomers visited Nagasaki in Japan, Beijing in China, and Saigon in Vietnam.
 Other countries which sent similar expeditions were the Netherlands, United Kingdom, Germany and the United States.